Panama and the United States: The End of the Alliance.

 University of Georgia Press

 Conniff, Michael, "Panama and the United States: The End of the Alliance."
 (2012).
-Books Authored by SJSU Faculty.
+Books by SJSU Authors.
 Book 24.